kpatenio/quoi-flask-backend/README.md

 ```
 python3.7 app.py
 ```
+Note: if you wish to use a `venv`, make sure you activate it first before running the commands above!

 ### Localhost
 Considering that the app is not yet deployed, the server will temporarily be hosted manually at `http://127.0.0.1:5000/`.
 This means that `quoi-react-app` is heavily dependent on this app being run at localhost.